A TributePoint memorial page on a smartphone showing lit virtual candles, flower tributes, and written condolence messages

 No Account Required

 This is a deliberate design decision.
 When someone is grieving and wants to leave a message, the last thing they should face is a registration form.
 TributePoint lets visitors interact with just a name — no email, no password, no sign-up.
+That keeps participation easy for older relatives, church members, and people joining from a phone link in WhatsApp.

 A simple form showing only a name field and a message box, with no login or registration requirement